-- 218. On 30 December 2019, Veronica was arrested on the outstanding warrants by Sgt Payne, accompanied by Sergeant Chris Poutney (Sgt Poutney), on Spencer Street in Melbourne.
-Sgt Payne was aware that Veronica was wanted for interview in relation to further allegations of theft from a shop. - 219.
-On the basis of these outstanding warrants, I find that Veronica's arrest by Victoria Police was lawful.
+218. On 30 December 2019, Veronica was arrested on the outstanding warrants by Sgt Payne, accompanied by Sergeant Chris Poutney (Sgt Poutney), on Spencer Street in Melbourne.
+Sgt Payne was aware that Veronica was wanted for interview in relation to further allegations of theft from a shop.
+177 was lawful.

+219. On the basis of these outstanding warrants, I find that Veronica's arrest by Victoria Police down search was conducted, then Veronica was handcuffed.
+180